azzyr/TF2Classic-DamageConditions/README.md

 - Easy configuration
 - Allows usage of any available condition
 - Option to deal mini-crits instead of crit vs condition
-- Option to check condition on self instead of targer
+- Option to check condition on self instead of target
 - Apply effect to sentry, if using PDA item definition index
 - Weapon-only effect, eliminating the need of using `provide_on_active` attribute
 - Apply condition to target and/or self